 During this introductory meeting, I conduct an examination to compare the treatment request with my observations.
 I look with a trained eye, which may give you a surprisingly new perspective.
 For example, you come in for a facelift.
 However, I see sagging eyebrows or pronounced bags under your eyes, and I feel you would benefit more from a forehead lift or a lower eyelid correction.
 The correct diagnosis ultimately leads to the best treatment result.

 During the first appointment, we will take stock of your medical history and any risk factors such as smoking, the use of anticoagulants, high blood pressure, etcetera.
-My consultant, who will be present at the meeting, will provide information on funding, scheduling, and logistics in the clinic.
+My assistant, who will be present at the meeting, will provide information on funding, scheduling, and logistics in the clinic.

 The procedure